-Since 2000, Just Neighbors (Interfaith Hospitality Network) has served our community through the hands of generous and loving community partners and leaders.
+Since 2000, Just Neighbors (Interfaith Homeless Network) has served our community through the hands of generous and loving community partners and leaders.
 Please consider a donation today.

-Download the latest Happenings Newsletter below to learn more about "Just Neighbors" (Interfaith Hospitality Network).
+Download the latest Happenings Newsletter below to learn more about "Just Neighbors" (Interfaith Homeless Network).

 The facility at 2925 East State Street is now a reality!
 Families now reside in private bedrooms and share the common areas of kitchen, family-room, and playroom for children.
 While Just Neighbors (IHN) remains an emergency shelter (and in fact is the only area emergency shelter for homeless families), these families consistently report that they feel more “at home” through the crisis of homelessness.
 At the new Just Neighbors (IHN) family center, families find a firm foundation from which to take their first steps toward a return to independence and self-sufficiency.